-The management company of Mr. Frank Deschuytere (FDVV Consult BVBA) was acting as CEO of the Group during 2015 and received EUR 231k fixed compensation and additional benefits for an amount of EUR 12k covering car, fuel and lump sum allowance costs.
+The management company of Mr. Frank Deschuytere (FDVV Consult BVBA) was acting as CEO of the Group until March 9, 2016 and received EUR 49k fixed compensation and additional benefits for an amount of EUR 3k covering car, fuel and lump sum allowance costs.
 The CEO is not entitled to nor is he a beneficiary of any pension scheme which is paid for by the Company.